Post job

 • Post a job on free websites.

-Your first interview with database specialist candidates should focus on their interest in the role and their specific background experience.
+Your first interview with database specialist candidates should focus on their interest in the role and background experience.
 As the hiring process goes on, you can learn more about how they'd fit into the company culture in later rounds of interviews.

-It's also a good idea to ask about candidates' special skills and talents to see if they map with your ideal candidate profile.
+It's also good to ask about candidates' unique skills and talents to see if they match your ideal candidate profile.
 If you think a candidate is good enough for the next step, you can move on to the technical interview.

 • TestDome